Plymouth (Gurnet) Lighthouse

 Stay Overnight and Annual Lighthouse Tour

 The lighthouse property is owned by the Project Gurnet and Bug Lights organization, and the Coast Guard, and visitors are not allowed to drive to the lighthouse as it is private property.
-For those who wish to become members and attend the annual meeting, tours are sometimes provided of the lighthouse starting in 2022.
+For those who wish to become members and attend the annual meeting, tours are sometimes provided of the lighthouse.

-The organization will be providing overnight accommodations in the renovated keeper's building, with capacity of sleeping up to 14 visitors, with its four bedrooms, including two bunk rooms, and two baths, during the summer months, starting in 2022.
+The organization provides overnight accommodations in the renovated keeper's building, with capacity of sleeping up to 14 visitors, with its four bedrooms, including two bunk rooms, and two baths, during the summer months.

-My new book, Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts, published by Schiffer Publishing, provides lots of special human interest stories from each of the 92 lighthouses, along with plenty of additional indoor and outdoor coastal attractions and tours in the area, with contact info to plan your trip.
-I'll be happy to sign it for you here, or you'll find it in any fine bookstore.
+Lighthouses and Coastal Attractions of Southern New England: This book, published by Schiffer Publishing, provides lots of special human interest stories from each of the 92 lighthouses, along with plenty of additional indoor and outdoor coastal attractions and tours in the area, with contact info to plan your vacations.

 You'll find this book and my lighthouse tourism books from the publisher Schiffer Books, or in many fine bookstores like Barnes and Noble.